Yosakorn0/parking-spot-reservation/README.md

 All endpoints require Google OAuth authentication.

-## 🌐 SEO Optimization

-This project is designed with SEO best practices:
-- Semantic HTML structure
-- Server-side rendering (SSR) with Next.js
-- Optimized meta tags and descriptions
-- Fast page load times
-- Mobile-responsive design
-- Accessible UI components

 ## 📝 License

-This project is open source and available for educational and commercial use.
+This project is open source and available for educational and commercial use under the **MIT License with Attribution**.

-## 🤝 Contributing
+## 👤 Author

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+**Yosakorn Sirisoot**

+This project is part of the capstone project requirements for King Mongkut's Institute of Technology Ladkrabang (KMITL).

 ---